Old Stone Mill NHS - The Delta Mill Society

 Harvest bounty at the

-annual Thanksgiving Festival
+annual Harvest Festival

 • Christmas Lights in the Mill: Each Christmas season the Delta Mill Society installs large lighted candles and wreaths in the Mill windows and people come from many miles around to see this beautiful seasonal display.
 As one local business person wrote to the Society "the Mill's windows glow like small jewels on cold winter nights".
+We usually hold an annual Christmas Craft Sale (November) and a Christmas Concert (just before Christmas) in the Old Town Hall.
+See the events listing above.

 The Delta Mill Society The Delta Mill Society